lcorr8/wtm-js-crashcourse-project-A/README.md

 open [localhost:3000](http://localhost:3000/)

-### Classes
+## Classes & Routes
-Below please find the classes with the plain CRUD routes for each model.
-Go to section [Complex interactions from week 5](#Complex-interactions-from-week-5) to see complex interactions axios post requests.
+Below please find the classes and api routes for each model.
+Application utilizes axios.
+Sample requests can also be found in index.js below the given routes.
+To run the interactions you can copy paste the axios requests in your browser's console.

+NOTE: please ensure you have created a few db entries if you are for example querying for a job with a given zipcode.

 - employer
     - all [localhost:3000/employer/all](http://localhost:3000/employer/all)
         - `axios.get('/employer/all').then(console.log);`